0xEigenLabs/eigen-zkvm/README.md

 # eigen-zkvm

-eigen-zkvm is a zkVM on hybrid proof system, allowing the developers to write Zero-knowledge applications, proving with the hybrid proof system to achieve no trusted setup, constant on-chain proof size and low gas cost, and finally generating the solidity verifier.
+eigen-zkvm is a zkVM on layered proof system, allowing the developers to write Zero-knowledge applications, proving with the layered proof system to achieve no trusted setup, constant on-chain proof size and low gas cost, and finally generating the solidity verifier.

 - [x] zkit: universal commandline for starky and plonky